-Abbreviations: AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation; RCT, randomized controlled trial; SSRI, selective serotonin reuptake inhibitor
+AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation; RCT, randomized controlled trial; SSRI, selective serotonin reuptake inhibitor.

-Table 17 GRADE Evidence-to-decision process for considering the harms from benzodiazepines or z-drugs (by the Harms Expert Subcommittee)
+Table 25 GRADE Evidence-to-decision process for considering the harms from benzodiazepines or z-drugs (by the Harms Expert Subcommittee)

-CBR xxxii 2017 recommendation: Consider the short-term use of benzodiazepines for treating moderate to severe symptoms of anxiety while awaiting onset of action of an SSRI or tricyclic antidepressant (TCA) in pregnant or postnatal women.
-Revised recommendation: Consider the short-term use of benzodiazepines for treating moderate-to-severe symptoms of anxiety while awaiting onset of action of an antidepressant in pregnant or postnatal women.
-Evidence-to-decision criteria Benefits and harms The Harms Expert Subcommittee considered the information presented in Technical Report Part D. The sub-committee agreed that the potential harms of the failure to use medication where indicated for moderate-to-severe depression and/or anxiety in pregnancy or postnatally, or those who are breastfeeding may affect mother-infant interaction, parenting, maternal health and well-being, and infant outcomes.
-Certainty of evidence The Harms Expert Subcommittee found that overall confounding was an issue across the studies included in the AHRQ review as primary studies looking at harms of exposure to pharmacological agents during pregnancy are most likely to be observational studies (case-control studies, pregnancy registry studies, observational cohort studies, and secondary analyses of administrative databases).
-The AHRQ review 14 found the evidence on benzodiazepines was of low confidence or uncertain compared with no exposure.
+xxxii CBR 2017 recommendation: Consider the short-term use of benzodiazepines for treating moderate to severe symptoms of anxiety while awaiting onset of action of an SSRI or tricyclic antidepressant (TCA) in pregnant or postnatal women.
+Revised recommendation: Consider the short-term use of benzodiazepines for treating moderate-to-severe symptoms of anxiety while awaiting onset of action of an antidepressant in pregnant or postnatal women. ff PP (in response to comments received through public consultation) New: Use caution in prescribing benzodiazepines in the perinatal period due to the risk of dependence, withdrawal in the neonate and sedation with breastfeeding.
+EVIDENC E-TO-DECIS SION-CRITERIA Benefits and harms The Harms Expert Subcommittee considered the information presented in Technical Report Part D. The subcommittee agreed that the potential harms of the failure to use medication where indicated for moderate-to-severe depression and/or anxiety in pregnancy or postnatally, or those who are breastfeeding may affect mother-infant interaction, parenting, maternal health and well-being, and infant outcomes.
+Certainty of evidence The Harms Expert Subcommittee found that overall confounding was an issue across the studies included in the AHRQ review 14 as primary studies looking at harms of exposure to pharmacological agents during pregnancy are most likely to be observational studies (case-control studies, pregnancy registry studies, observational cohort studies, and secondary analyses of administrative databases).
+The AHRQ review 15 found the evidence on benzodiazepines was of low confidence or uncertain compared with no exposure.
 The AHRQ review found no eligible studies of the harms of benzodiazepines or z-drugs versus an active comparator.

+Viswanathan, M., Middleton, J. C., Stuebe, A. M., Berkman, N. D., Goulding, A. N., McLaurin-Jiang, S., Dotson, A. B., Coker-Schwimmer, M., Baker, C., Voisin, C. E., Bann, C., Gaynes, B. N. (2021).
+Maternal, Fetal, and Child Outcomes of Mental Health Treatments in Women: A Meta-Analysis of Pharmacotherapy.
+Psychiatric Research and Clinical Practice, 3(3), 123-140.

 Preferences and values, Resources, Equity, Acceptability and Feasibility We did not systematically collect evidence regarding patients' preferences and values, resources, equity, acceptability, and feasibility of using benzodiazepines or z-drugs in pregnant or postnatal women, or those who are breastfeeding.
 The Harms Expert Subcommittee did not raise any concerns regarding patients' preferences and values, resources, equity, acceptability, and feasibility of using benzodiazepines or z-drugs in pregnant or postnatal women, or those who are breastfeeding.

-14 Viswanathan, M.,Middleton, J. C.,Stuebe, A. M.,Berkman, N. D.,Goulding, A. N.,McLaurin-Jiang, S.,Dotson, A. B.,Coker-Schwimmer, M.,Baker, C.,Voisin, C. E.,Bann, C.,Gaynes, B. N. (2021).
-Maternal, Fetal, and Child Outcomes of Mental Health Treatments in Women: A Meta-Analysis of Pharmacotherapy.
-Psychiatric Research and Clinical Practice, 3(3), 123-140

-Rationale for The Harms Expert Subcommittee members agreed that the current wording of the practice recommendation/s points is appropriate, and no changes were suggested to practice points cc, dd or ee.
+Rationale for recommendation/s The Harms Expert Subcommittee members agreed that the current wording of the practice points is appropriate, and no changes were suggested to practice points cc, dd or ee.
 The Harms Expert Subcommittee members noted that consensus-based recommendation xxxii should refer to antidepressants generally rather than SSRIs specifically.

-Abbreviations: AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation; SSRI, selective serotonin reuptake inhibitor
+AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation; SSRI, selective serotonin reuptake inhibitor.